 Volunteers greatly contribute to the quality of life in Englehart.
 For anyone interested in community involvement, wishing to meet people, or simply have fun, our community offers a multitude of organizations.
-For a complete list please visit our Business Directory.
-If you would like to have your club or organization added to the list below (or make changes to an existing entry), please contact our Treasurer-Deputy Clerk/EDO.
+Please contact us if you would like to have your club or organization added to the list below (or make changes to an existing entry).

 |Town of Englehart|